 The transport infrastructure linked to road and rail transport interferes with routine, such as leisure and work trips, or in the transport of products that maintain the social organization models we know (Forman et al., 2002).
 Despite the benefits, highways impose high costs due to traffic accidents and environmental damage, such as waste disposal, deforestation fronts, disease spread, pollution, soil erosion (Farias et al., 2019), habitat fragmentation, in addition to interference in the life history and population dynamics of wildlife (Alexander et al., 2005; Forman and Alexander, 1998).
 According to Frair et al. (2008), roads affect biodiversity because a higher road density increases wildlife mortality rates, mainly due to the four following factors: habitat loss, resource inaccessibility, population subdivision and traffic mortality (Jaeger et al., 2005; Seiler, 2001).
 The latter is one of the most direct impacts of highway operation (Bager et al., 2016) and causes damage to biodiversity and the health of users.

 In the United States, there are approximately 2 million collisions per year between vehicles and animals (Huijser et al., 2008).
 In France, the average of fatal accidents involving ungulates is approximately 50 per year and almost 2,500 people are injured (Bruinderink and Hazebroek, 1996).
 In Europe alone (without Russia), estimations are as high as 500,000 collisions per year, with economic losses of over $ 1 billion (Danielson and Hubbard, 1998).
 In Brazil, collisions generate a loss of USD 157.5 million per year owing to health and vehicle damage, property loss and institutional assistance (IPEA, 2015).
 Estimates show that more than 475 million wild animals die in Brazil every year, and the Northeast region is responsible for 10% of this amount (CBEE, 2018).
 In the northern hemisphere, there are several studies on road-kill and related mitigation measures (Spellerberg, 2002; Ascensão and Mira, 2005; Jaeger et al., 2005; Grilo et al., 2009).
-Yet, there is little research available in South America (Fahrig and Rytwinski, 2009), and even less in regions with semiarid ecosystems (Bastos et al., 2019; Pereira et al., 2017), as in northeast Brazil.
+Yet, there is little research available in South America (Fahrig and Rytwinski, 2009; Ascensão et al,,2017), and even less in regions with semiarid ecosystems (Bastos et al., 2019; Pereira et al., 2017), as in northeast Brazil.

 According to Miles et al. (2006) the dry tropical forest in northeastern Brazil is one of the most extensive and contiguous areas.
 The semiarid region occupies the largest portion of northeast Brazil (9,92%) (IBGE, 2002) and covers 6,76% of the Brazilian territory (IBGE, 2020).
 The Brazilian semiarid has a relatively dense human population and has an extensive road network compared to other arid regions, approximately 15% of the Brazilian road system (IPEA, 2009).
 Despite the extensive road network and local biodiversity, research related to road ecology is concentrated in south and southeast Brazil (Pereira et al., 2017).